Your Yoga Routine - Aura Wellness Center Teacher Training

 Yoga is not just a physical exercise; it is a holistic practice that extends far beyond the confines of a yoga mat.
 While performing asanas (poses) and following a routine are essential for maintaining physical health, there are numerous ways to incorporate yoga principles into your daily life.

-One way to take your yoga practice beyond the mat is practicing mindfulness in everyday activities.
-Whether you’re washing dishes, walking in nature, or conversing with someone, bring your awareness fully to the present moment.
+Practicing mindfulness in everyday activities is one way to take your yoga practice beyond the mat.
+Whether washing dishes, walking in nature, or conversing with someone, bring your awareness fully to the present moment.
 Notice how each action feels in your body and cultivate gratitude for everything around you.

 Another way to extend your yoga practice is through conscious breathing.
 Take moments throughout the day to focus on deep belly breaths, bringing oxygen into every cell of your body.
 This helps alleviate stress and brings a sense of calmness and clarity.